 The income of households of different sizes may not be directly comparable.
 The income of a single pensioner compared to that of a married or cohabiting pensioner is not the same, even if the total income of the households are of equal size.
 This is due to scale advantages in consumption: two adults get along with less money together than separately.

 In order to be able to compare households that vary in terms of size and structure, we must convert the household income on the consumption unit scale to a member-specific equivalent income.
 On the OECD consumption scale, the 1st adult gets the weighting 1, the other adults the weighting 0.5 and the children the weighting 0.3 each.
 When the disposable income of the household’s members is added and divided by the combined weighting of the household members, the result is the members-specific equivalent income.

 Average income of pensioners

-In 2009, the income available to pensioner households per consumption unit has risen by one third during the period from 1995 to 2015.
-The average pension of those who have been retired without interruptions from 1995 to 2015 has grown in real terms by 21 per cent.
-The available income and consumption power of pensioner households has grown by nearly 50% in 20 years.
+The income available to pensioner households per consumption unit has risen (real term) by one third in the period from 1995 to 2015.
+The average pension of those who have been retired without interruptions from 1995 to 2015 has grown (in real terms) by 21 per cent.
+The available income and consumption power of pensioner households has grown by nearly 50 per cent in 20 years.
 During the review period, the income of pensioner households has more than doubled.

 In 2014, the average annual equivalent income of pensioner households was 27,700 euros.
 That means roughly 2,300 euros/month.
 From 1995 to 2014, the equivalent income per consumption unit has grown by 48 per cent.